fmhy/edit/GamingPiracyGuide.md

 ## ▷ Mario Kart Tools

-* **Note** - Some track distributions like Retro Rewind and Mario Kart Midnight can be played online via Dolphin emulator.
+* **Note** - Some track distributions like Retro Rewind and Mario Kart Midnight can be played online without a wii via Dolphin emulator.

 ***